- Home /

-Also known as a Webbie, this is a fantastic alternative to the Moleskine range of notebooks.
+Also known as a Webbie, this is a fantastic alternative to the Moleskine and Leuchtturm ranges of notebooks.
 Rhodia are a well-known French manufacturer of stationery, established over 75 years ago, and they have something of a cult following of their own.
+Rhodia paper is generally regarded as the best paper available in an everyday notebook.

-These books have a hard-backed leatherette black cover (orange also available) with the traditional removable paper banding.
+These books have a hard-backed leatherette cover.
 The paper is a luxury ivory 90gsm vellum paper.
 The books also have an elastic closure strap and hidden inside pocket.

 For those in the know, these are the third generation or version 3.0 of the book with lie-flat binding and no logo on the pages.